 The motor was cleaned and painted.
 We also noticed that the bonding ground wire was connected to the battery negative terminal.
 This may have contributed to the corrosion of the aluminum spacer as the motor ground isolated.
 In effect making the aluminum spacer tube a sacrificial anode for the steel and bronze parts of the windlass.
 The bonding wire was relocated to one of the windlass mounting bolts.

 The gearbox was serviced by Marine Electric Systems in Annapolis.
 The oil and seals were replaced.

-There is more we could do.
+There is probably more we could do.
 However, we save that for another time.
 Though, we did replace the decal on the clutch nut.